jamescarr/mongoose-amqp-plugin/readme.md

 # mongoose-amqp-plugin
 This is a handy pluigin that makes mongoose models publish to an AMQP exchange on save.
 This can be handy if you want to update other systems when a change happens to one of your models.

+## Message Types
+The plugin will cause two different types of messages to be triggered:
+**update** and **remove**.
+These get triggered on save and remove, respectively.
+Each message will have a routing key that fits the form
+<exchangeName>.update and <exchangeName>.remove.
+See the tests for
+further examples.

 ## Example Usage